10 Fall Flowers That Are Hardy in Cold Weather

 Monkshood (Aconitum carmichaelii and napellus)

 With lobed leaves and stalks of hooded blue-violet blooms that resemble monks’ cowls or helmets, these two monkshood species grow from 3 to 4 feet, respectively, in USDA zones 3 through 7.
 Although most other types flower during summer, these late bloomers like to have the last word.
-Because they are highly toxic, though, such “hoods” can be bad news if you have young children or pets.
+Because they are highly toxic plants, though, such “hoods” can be bad news if you have young children or pets.

 New England Aster and New York Aster (Aster novae angliae and Aster novi-belgii)